The Horus Heresy: Battle of Tallarn

 • “There isn't much 'strategy' I've found so far; having played the tutorial missions and the first two segments of the first strike mission (traitor), it is really predictable.”

-The gameplay has received mixed reviews, with many users criticizing poorly explained mechanics, lack of balance, and unfair difficulty spikes, particularly in late campaigns.
-While some appreciate the strategic depth offered by a vast armory, others find the overall experience lacking, with minimal engagement and silence during play.
+The gameplay has received mixed reviews, with many users criticizing poorly explained mechanics and a lack of balance, particularly in late-game scenarios.
+While some appreciate the strategic depth offered by a vast armory, others find the overall experience lacking, with comparisons to simpler games like Pong and Tetris highlighting its shortcomings.
+Additionally, the environmental damage mechanic diminishes the importance of infantry, contributing to a generally unsatisfactory gameplay experience.

 • “The armory is vast, and while the gameplay is simple, the strategy is there in bucket loads.”